JohnCselcuk/Election_Analysis/README.md

 ## Election-Audit Summary
 This script can be modified to use in any other states with following changes; county,votes,candidates.
 Of course the results will be change with inculuding new data sheets.
 We could test the percentage of voters by county against each candidate.
 This would allow us to see which candidate was the most popular within a county.

+Thank you for our time and consideration
+-John